LloydYCHuang/Webpage/cv.md

 *Oral presentation (June 2021)*
 *Virtual*
 - Webinar held by the Pedometrics commission of the International Union of Soil Sciences (IUSS)
--	Topic: Characterization of podzolic soils using digital morphometrics in a subtropical subalpine forest of Taiwan
+-	Topic: Characterization of podzolic soils using digital soil morphometrics in a subtropical subalpine forest of Taiwan

 **Annual Meeting of the Geography Society of China (中國地理學會年會暨學術研討會)**
 *Oral presentation (May 2021)*